 Transitioning to an ‘any workspace’ model requires careful planning and consideration of several factors:

-Remote work didn’t just grow—it permanently reshaped how organizations operate.
-Yet many IT teams are still relying on legacy VDI architectures built for a world that no longer exists.
-The result?
-Poor user experience, rising costs, and growing security risks.
-So what’s really breaking—and what should replace it?
+Remote work changed the business for good.
+But too many IT teams are still relying on VDI architectures built for a world that no longer exists.

 The Hidden Costs of Traditional VDI